News Release: First Human Case of West Nile Virus Confirmed

 For Immediate Release

-- Use insect repellent that contains DEET, Icaridin or other approved ingredients on clothing as well as exposed skin.
-Always read and follow label directions.
+- Use insect repellents that contain DEET, Icaridin or other approved ingredients on clothing as well as exposed skin

 - Make sure that door and window screens fit securely and are free of holes.

-For more information, please visit our WNV page.
+For more information on WNV, please visit the WECHU's WNV page.

 Windsor-Essex County Health Unit